Reeve - User Guide

 Format: detail edit STUDENT_INDEX i/DETAIL_INDEX t/DETAIL_TEXT

-• Edits the detail at the specified DETAIL_INDEX for the student at the specified STUDENT_INDEX.
+- Edits the detail at the specified

-• DETAIL_INDEX refers to the index of the detail to edit, within the detail field of the student.
+DETAIL_INDEXrefers to the index of the detail to edit, within the detail field of the student. - There has to be a valid detail at the

 Examples:

-• detail edit 1 i/2 t/Handsome edits the 2nd detail for the 1st student in Reeve, to “Handsome”.
+detail edit 1 i/2 t/Handsomeedits the 2nd detail for the 1st student in Reeve, to “Handsome”.

 Expected outcome: The following figure (Figure 10) shows the expected outcome after executing the above example.